kshannn/clinics-near-me/README.md

 **Organisational Goals**

-The app aims to provide a service to ease the process of users in their search for CHAS clinics through filtering out clinics that are not associated with CHAS.
+The app aims to provide a service to ease the process of users in their search for CHAS clinics.

 **User Goals**

 The aim of users is to obtain subsidized healthcare services.
-The app seeks to help users achieve their needs by providing a quick and user-friendly map to locate nearby CHAS clinic.
+The app thus seeks to help users achieve their needs by providing a quick and user-friendly map to locate nearby CHAS clinic.

 **Justification for the App**